Future Venture Capitalism

 To the extent that an AI can predict the future, it will do so by extrapolating the past; assuming a continuation of the status quo.
 Ask an AI how to deploy capital in the stock market and it will recommend buying the index because markets are mostly efficient and everything knowable, everything in the model, is already priced in.

 Definitionally, this is a beta-generating strategy that supports today’s incumbents.
 There is no variance, positive or negative.
-And for almost everyone, almost all of the time, it’s the right thing to do.
+For almost everyone, almost all of the time, it’s the right thing to do.

-Apply the same logic to venture capital, and the result is something like a scaled venture platform.
-Their strategy is to index market themes, to reduce the brand-related risk of missing “obvious winners” and juice fund metrics with momentum.
+Apply the same logic to venture capital, and the result is something like the mega-fund platforms.
+Their strategy is to index market themes, reduce the brand-related risk of missing “obvious winners” and juice fund metrics with momentum.
 Implicitly, they are incentivised to support a stable status quo that produces clear winners and predictable outcomes, rather than messy disruption.

-Early experiments with applying LLMs to venture capital deal selection already appear to improve the overall rate of success.
-This effectively reproduces the scaled venture platform “smart beta” strategy, and would offer considerable efficiency to those firms.
-It comes with the same sacrifice of outliers, as the model’s inherent biases in the training data, but this could be reduced over time.
+Indeed, early experiments with applying LLMs to venture capital deal selection do appear to improve the overall rate of success.
+It comes with the same sacrifice of outliers, as the model’s inherent biases in the training data, but this could be reduced over time and isn’t a deal breaker for the scaled strategy.

 “The fee drag on gross-to-net returns is estimated at 0.1x to 0.7x, equivalent to an annualized impact of 5% to 8% on returns.
 This impact is notably higher for buyout funds (7.9%) and venture capital funds (8.5%) than previously documented. […] This drag raises concerns that high fees may significantly erode investors’ returns, potentially outweighing the benefits of investing in private capital markets.”